A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: Details to the future status update imputation procedure

-Discrete variables used for matching are \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item whether the patient is a retransplant candidate \item current urgency code (non-transplantable) \item (N)SE group \item disease group \item urgency reason (NT too good / NT other / NT too bad) \item biweekly dialysis \item recipient country. \end{enumerate} Continuous match variables used are the laboratory MELD score, age at registration, (N)SE MELD score (for elective patients only), where we restrict absolute differences in continuous variables to pre-determined caliper widths.
+Continuous match variables used are the laboratory MELD score, age at registration, (N)SE MELD score (for elective patients only), where we restrict absolute differences in continuous variables to pre-determined caliper widths (lab-MELD: 5, age: 15 years, (N)SE-MELD: 5).
 In case matching according to all criteria fails to result in a risk set of sufficient size, we drop a discrete match criterion (from 7 to 1 in the list above).
 In case dropping all discrete match criteria does not result in adequately sized risk set, we increase caliper widths for continuous variables.
-In total, about 50\% of transplant recipients can be matched to a risk set on all characteristics, and 80\% is matchable on the first 4 discrete variables (with most restrictive caliper widths).
+In total, about 50\% of transplant recipients can be matched to a risk set on all characteristics, and 80\% is matchable on the first 4 discrete variables (with the most restrictive caliper widths).

-\textbf{Example of a risk set}\\ In Table \ref{tab:example_match_table} we show an example of a constructed risk set for a patient who was transplanted, and for whom we thus need to impute future status updates.
-The first row of Table \ref{tab:example_match_table} shows that the transplanted patient is listed in 2014 in Germany at an age of 64 for liver cirrhosis.
+\textbf{Example of a risk set}\\ Table \ref{tab:apptab1} shows an example of a constructed risk set for a patient who was transplanted, and for whom we thus need to impute future status updates.
+The first row of Table \ref{tab:apptab1} shows that the transplanted patient is listed in 2014 in Germany at an age of 64 for liver cirrhosis.
 The patient reported a 33 lab-MELD score 36 days after registration, and was transplanted 6 days later.
 Based on our model, the expected log residual survival time for this patient is approximately 3.51, which corresponds roughly to 34 days.

-Remaining rows of Table \ref{tab:example_match_table} show 10 (out of 50) waitlist candidates in patient $i$'s risk set $R_i$.
-These patients remain at risk 36 days after waitlist registration ($\min(C_{k}, T_k) > C_i$) and are similar in terms of predicted expected log survival.
+Remaining rows of Table \ref{tab:apptab1} show 10 (out of 50) waiting list candidates in patient \(i\)'s risk set \(R_i\).
+These patients remain at risk 36 days after waiting list registration (\(\min(C_{k}, T_k) > C_i\)) and are similar in terms of predicted expected log survival.
 Turning to other characteristics, we see that the matching procedure did not match on listing country and receival of biweekly dialysis.
 The risk set is comparable in terms of continuous variables (lab-MELDs ranging from 28 to 38, ages from 53 to 69).